takreem-ali/Time-Series-Forecasting/README.md

 # Comprehensive Time Series Forecasting

-This repository showcases a detailed time series forecasting analysis using data from the **Makridakis M3 Competition**.
+This repository presents a detailed time series forecasting analysis using data from the **Makridakis M3 Competition**.
 The project demonstrates technical expertise in forecasting models such as ARIMA, ETS, and regression, with practical applications in industries like manufacturing, supply chain, and finance.

 ## 1. Project Overview